 During the fourth quarter of 2003, the Company completed a public offering of 15.5 million shares of its common stock at a price of \$11.50 per share pursuant to a registration statement filed with the Securities and Exchange Commission, and realized approximately \$162.9 million after underwriting fees and offering costs.
+During the third quarter of 2004, the Company completed an offering of 2,350,000 shares of 8-7/8% Series A Cumulative Redeemable Preferred Stock at a price of \$25.00 per share, realizing approximately \$56.7 million after underwriting fees and offering costs.

 The Company funds operating expenses and other short-term liquidity requirements, including debt service payments, tenant improvements, leasing commissions, and dividend distributions, primarily from operating cash flows, although, if needed, the Company may also use its secured revolving credit facility for these purposes.
 The Company expects to fund long-term liquidity requirements for property acquisitions, redevelopment costs, capital improvements, and maturing debt, initially with its secured revolving credit facility and ultimately through a combination of issuing additional mortgage debt, OP Units and/or equity securities.
-The Company currently projects that it will expend approximately \$45 million to \$55 million on redevelopment activities over the next 18 months.
+The Company currently projects that it will expend approximately \$50 million to \$60 million on redevelopment activities over the next 12 months.

-At June 30, 2004, the Company's financial liquidity was provided by \$3.6 million in cash and cash equivalents and by its secured revolving credit facility.
-Mortgage debt outstanding at June 30, 2004 consisted of fixed-rate notes totaling \$125.2 million and floating rate debt totaling \$98.8 million, with a combined weighted average interest rate of 5.6%, maturing at various dates through 2013.
+At September 30, 2004, the Company's financial liquidity was provided by \$7.1 million in cash and cash equivalents and by its secured revolving credit facility.
+Mortgage debt outstanding at September 30, 2004 consisted of fixed-rate notes totaling \$124.8 million and floating rate debt totaling \$52.7 million, with a combined weighted average interest rate of 6.3%, maturing at various dates through 2013.

 Under the terms of its three-year secured revolving credit facility, the Company has available, subject to certain covenants and collateral requirements, \$100 million on a revolving basis.
-As of June 30, 2004, based on covenants and collateral in place, the Company was permitted to draw up to approximately \$85.5 million, of which \$75.0 million was outstanding as of that date.
-On July 29, 2004, the Company repaid \$55,250,000 of outstanding loans under the secured revolving credit facility from the net proceeds of its preferred stock sale completed in July 2004; approximately \$63.3 million was available for future borrowings as of that date.
+As of September 30, 2004, based on covenants and collateral in place, the Company was permitted to draw up to approximately \$90 million, of which \$29 million was outstanding as of that date.
 The Company is presently in the process of adding properties to the collateral pool with the intent to make the full facility available.
-Borrowings under the facility incur interest at a rate of LIBOR plus 225 bps, subject to increases to a maximum of 275 bps depending upon the Company's overall leverage ratio, as defined.
+Borrowings under the facility had incurred interest at a rate of LIBOR plus 225 bps.
+Effective with the November 2004 amendment to the facility discussed elsewhere in this Report, borrowings under the facility will bear interest at a rate of LIBOR plus 150 bps, subject to increases to a maximum of 205 bps depending upon the Company's overall leverage ratio, as defined.
 The credit facility may be used to fund acquisitions, re-development activities, capital expenditures, mortgage repayments, dividend distributions, and other general corporate purposes.